NeoTech-Software/Android-Retainable-Tasks/DOCUMENTATION.md

     @Override
     public Task.Callback onPreAttach(Task<?, ?> task) {
+        if("activity-unique-tag".equals(task.getTag())) {
-        //Restore the user-interface based on the tasks state return this; //This Activity implements Task.Callback
+            //Restore the user-interface based on the tasks state return this; //This Activity implements Task.Callback for the given task }
+         // Other (unknown) tasks, code won't reach this if you execute just one task return null;
     }

     @Override